vishalpawar26/PsychoCoders/README.md

 ## Contributing
 We welcome contributions to this project!
 Feel free to fork the repository, make changes, and submit a pull request.

-## License
-This project is licensed under the MIT License (see LICENSE.md for details).